 Kyle Cumiskey Contract Information:

-Signed with Modo of the Swedish Elite League in July of 2012.
+Signed a one-year contract with the Blackhawks in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Kyle Cumiskey – simply subscribe now.

 Age is determined on October 1st of each season.No Yes